sarahciston/codingcare/posts/guide.md

 These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.

->>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (Brown 2021, 117)
+>>"Any meeting or gathering is a place to practice the future together in the most tangible ways" (adrienne maree brown 2021, 117)

 ### scrappy artistic strategies, not perfect code[^ccc] #nocodesnobs[^p5]